Myoclonus epilepsy with ragged-red fibers

 The cause of electrical status epilepticus during slow sleep is unknown.
 Some patients with self-limited childhood epilepsy with centrotemporal spikes may present with atypical evolutions evolving into atypical benign partial epilepsy of childhood, status of benign childhood epilepsy with centrotemporal spikes, Landau-Kleffner syndrome, or epilepsy with continuous spike-and-waves during slow sleep.
 Other patients have preexisting encephalopathy, such as congenital hemiparesis, hemiplegia, spastic quadriplegia, diffuse hypotonia, and ataxia (symptomatic cases), before onset of the disorder.
 This preexisting encephalopathy may be due to prenatal, perinatal, or postnatal factors.

-Thalamic network dysfunction is hypothesized to play a role in the pathogenesis of ESES.
-Interactions between cortical and subcortical areas and the thalamus are known to play a role in the development of cognition, behavioral flexibility, and memory processes (69), so a disruption of these networks may result in neurocognitive disorders.
+Thalamic lesions are the most commonly reported MRI abnormality in patients with ESES (65), and thalamic network dysfunction is hypothesized to play a role in the pathogenesis of ESES.
+Interactions between cortical and subcortical areas and the thalamus are known to play a role in the development of cognition, behavioral flexibility, and memory processes (66), so a disruption of these networks may result in neurocognitive disorders.
 The mechanism of epileptic discharges during sleep is hypothesized to be related to a disruption of the thalamocortical circuit acting on a hyperexcitable, immature cortex (43).
-It has also been hypothesized that dysfunction of the reticular nucleus of the thalamus can potentiate oscillatory discharges typically seen in the corticothalamic network during sleep, which may contribute to this physiologic dysfunction (69; 149).
-Furthermore, vascular lesions of the thalamus during early development have been identified in relation to electrographic patterns in ESES (69; 150).
-In patients with epilepsy, magnetic resonance spectroscopy (MRS) has been shown to identify a decreased N-acetylaspartate/creatine (NAA/Cr) ratio as a sign of neuronal cell loss or dysfunction.
-One study identified decreased thalamic volume and NAA/Cr ratio in patients with ESES, further supporting the theory that a metabolic-induced thalamic dysfunction may play a role in epileptogenesis in this disease (69).
-Of note, thalamic lesions are the most commonly reported MRI abnormality in patients with ESES (68).
+It has also been hypothesized that dysfunction of the reticular nucleus of the thalamus can potentiate oscillatory discharges typically seen in the corticothalamic network during sleep, which may contribute to this physiologic dysfunction (66; 144).
+Furthermore, vascular lesions of the thalamus during early development have been identified in relation to electrographic patterns in ESES (66; 145).
+One study identified decreased thalamic volume and NAA/Cr ratio on magnetic resonance spectroscopy (MRS) in patients with ESES, further supporting the theory that a metabolic-induced thalamic dysfunction may play a role in epileptogenesis in this disease (66).

 The mechanism of neuropsychological impairment.
 Long-lasting persistence of continuous spike-waves during sleep is postulated to be responsible for the neuropsychiatric abnormalities in electrical status epilepticus during slow sleep.
 Three main arguments are in favor of this hypothesis:

-Electrical status epilepticus during slow sleep is a rare disorder.
-The study of Morikawa and colleagues showed an incidence of 0.5% among 12,854 children evaluated during a 10-year period (89).
-In a cohort of 440 consecutive pediatric patients with at least two seizures, Kramer and colleagues found “epilepsy with ESES” in 0.2% (72).
+Epileptic encephalopathy with spike-wave activation during sleep is a rare disorder.
+It is estimated that the incidence of EE-SWAS is 0.2% to 0.6% in children with epilepsy and 4.6% to 5.8% of children with self-limited epilepsy with centro-temporal spikes (76).
 This percentage could be higher if we consider that some patients with electrical status epilepticus during slow sleep do not present seizures at the beginning of the syndrome.
-A slight preponderance in males has been reported (89; 127; 130; 134).
+A slight preponderance in males has been reported (87; 122; 125; 129).

 Because the etiology and physiopathology are not clear, it is not possible to prevent electrical status epilepticus during slow sleep.
 However, some risk factors raise the suspicion that a child could eventually develop electrical status epilepticus during slow sleep: